JoshuamURD/notes/content/Novels/Hive mind.md

 *"Show us what it does" cheered a boy, the crowd rallied.*

-*The boy looked the TV mounted on the wall, the heads of the crowd followed.
-Nothing happened, but then the TV pixelated and turned black.*
+*The boy looked at a TV mounted on the wall, the heads of the crowd followed.
+Nothing much happened at first but then the TV pixelated and turned black.*

 *The TV turned on, except, it wasn't showing the same picture it had before.
 A video played showing the faces of the people in the crowd.
 The boy smiled, the TV sparked and caught flame.
 The crowd cheered but dispersed when the fire alarm blared.*